Prisoners: health in prison

 From 2009/10 to 2018/19, Addiction Prevalence Testing (APT) was conducted across all Scottish prisons annually.
 During one month of the year, prisoners arriving in custody were tested for the presence of illegal drugs.
 Similarly, those leaving custody during the month were tested to assess progress towards the reduced or stabilised offender outcome.
 The figures below are from 2018/19 (SPS Addiction Prevalence Testing Stats Final 2018/19 (262Kb)):

-• Of the 1,017 tests carried out when entering prison in 2018/19, 75% (compared to 80% in 2017/18) were positive for drugs (which included drugs prescribed as part of a treatment programme), and 71% (78% in 2017/18) were positive for illegal drugs (including illicit use of prescribed drugs).
+- Of the 1,017 tests carried out when entering prison in 2018/19, 75% (compared to 80% in 2017/18) were positive for drugs (which included drugs prescribed as part of a treatment programme), and 71% (78% in 2017/18) were positive for illegal drugs (including illicit use of prescribed drugs).
 The illegal drugs most commonly detected when entering prison in 2018/19 were cannabis (44%) (54% in 2017/18), benzodiazepines (33%) (42% in 2017/18) and opiates (29%) (28% in 2017/18).

-• Of the 522 tests carried out at prisoner liberation in 2018/19, 26% (31% in 2017/18) were positive for illegal drugs.
+- Of the 522 tests carried out at prisoner liberation in 2018/19, 26% (31% in 2017/18) were positive for illegal drugs.
 The illegal drugs most commonly detected when leaving prison were buprenorphine (12%) (14% in 2017/18), opiates (8%) (8% in 2017/18) and benzodiazepines (6%) (7% in 2017/18).

-APT data was not collected during 2019/20 because it was acknowledged that the process was not taking account of the changing trends in drug use, and this was limiting the impact of APT in monitoring substance use and associated interventions.
+APT data was not collected from 2019/20 onwards because it was acknowledged that the process was not taking account of the changing trends in drug use, and this was limiting the impact of APT in monitoring substance use and associated interventions.
 Due to this, SPS suspended APT to enable a review to be carried out with a view to improving the validity of testing and its connection to subsequent monitoring, intervention and action.

 Alcohol and Drug Treatment Waiting Times for clients in prison

-The latest data on waiting times for referrals to prison-based specialist drug and alcohol treatment services can be found on the Public Health Scotland website
+The latest data on waiting times for referrals to prison-based specialist drug and alcohol treatment services can be found on the Public Health Scotland website.

-As reported in the March 2023 publication, between 1 October and 31 December 2022, 717 referrals to prison-based specialist drugs and alcohol treatment services were made - 82% were for people seeking help for problem drug use, 6% for problem alcohol use, and 11% for problem use of both alcohol and drugs
+As reported in the June 2024 publication, between 1 January and 31 March 2024, 861 referrals to prison-based specialist drugs and alcohol treatment services were made - 80% were for people seeking help for problem drug use, 6% for problem alcohol use, and 14% for problem use of both alcohol and drugs

-Of the waits (from referral to first treatment) completed in this period, 95% had a wait of 3-weeks or less, and 67% commenced treatment within 1-week of referral.
+Of the waits (from referral to first treatment) completed in this period, 94% had a wait of 3-weeks or less, and 71% commenced treatment within 1-week of referral.

 Opioid Substitution Therapy (OST) Drug Prescribing